Want to manufacture BrahMos so that no country has audacity to cast evil eye on us: Rajnath | Law-Order

 - India

-India wants to manufacture BrahMos missiles not to attack any country but so that no other country has the audacity to cast an evil eye on it, Defence Minister Rajnath Singh said on Sunday, while stressing the need for maintaining nuclear deterrents.
+India wants to manufacture BrahMos missiles not to attack any country but so that no other country has the audacity to cast an evil eye on it, Defence Minister Rajnath Singh said on Sunday, while stressing the need to maintain nuclear deterrence.

 ''The BrahMos missile and other weapons and defence equipment we are manufacturing are not to attack any other country.
 It has never been the character of India to attack any other country or grab even an inch of land of any country,'' Singh said.